Transfer Pricing: Transactions and Structures: business structures: marketing and distribution - other structures

 There are independent commission agents in the UK, but they tend to be relatively small and are generally unsuitable for purposes of comparison.
 Case teams should look to use the same principles that would be applied when looking to establish the arm’s length reward for a commissionaire.

-Following the approach with commissionaire structures, the possibility that a foreign principal trading might be trading in the UK through a permanent establishment may need to be considered.
+Following the approach with commissionaire structures, the possibility that a foreign principal might be trading in the UK through a permanent establishment should be considered.